adparlor/really-confy/README.md

 }
 ```

-... and under the `'production'` env, ti would contain:
+... and under the `'production'` env, it would contain:

 ```ruby
 {